rcnfinance/marmopy-sdk/README.md

 from examples.generic_contract import Contract

 '''
-can load the full abi of any contract for the demonstration mode, only the necessary part for the example is loaded
+can load the full abi, in var abi, of any contract for the demonstration mode, only the necessary part for the example is loaded
 '''
 abi = """
 [